by Dr. Lawrence Wilson

-Hair loss affects at least one fourth of the population, and probably more like half.
+Hair loss affects at least one fourth of the population, and probably closer to half the people.
 It is a very annoying and disfiguring, especially for women, who often suffer from it beginning around age 30 or so.
-Nutritional balancing may often help this condition.

-The imbalances listed below are associated with hair loss.
-Also mentioned in this article are why cancer chemotherapy can cause hair loss, and why rarely hair loss occurs during a nutritional balancing program.
+The factors listed below are associated with hair loss.
+Also mentioned in this article are why cancer chemotherapy can cause hair loss, and why rarely hair loss occurs during a development program.

 2. Nutrient deficiencies.